TechGeek01/blog.flippedbits.io/content/post/2020-07-10-wrangling-dns-pt-04-pihole-vs-pfblockerng.md

 {{< image src="/img/posts/2020/07/wrangling-dns-pt-04-pihole-vs-pfblockerng/pfblockerng-blacklist-tld.png" title="pfBlockerNG has a built-in TLD blacklist option" >}}

 Blacklisting domains in pfBlockerNG is a bit trickier.
-Under the **DNSBL** tab, there is a section that can be expanded to edit a TLD whitelist or blacklist, but that's not quite what we want, unless we want to specifically block, say, all .com domains.
+Under the **DNSBL** tab, there is a section that can be expanded to edit a TLD whitelist or blacklist, but that's not quite what we want.

+{{< alert info >}}
+TLD blocking is a very powerful feature.
+Most people think of this as a way to block, say all `.ru` domains.
+This is a thing you can do, but it's much more powerful than that.
+See the explanation at the end of this post about what it can do.
+{{< /alert >}}

 To actually block specific things, we'll need to dive a bit deeper.